A few weeks ago I decided to send out a text to family and friends stating that I would only be making handmade gifts for Christmas this year.

 Decreasing (Rows 32 – 43)

-In the next row you will continue to use the yellow yarn, but at this point, you will begin decreasing the number of blocks you have.
+In the next row you will continue to use the yellow yarn, but you will begin decreasing the number of blocks in each row.

 Tie off your yarn and weave in all the loose tails if you haven’t already.